10 Marathon Tips For Beginners: How To Train For A Successful Race

 Therefore, if you weigh 70 kilos or 154 lbs., you would need around 70 grams of carbohydrates per hour during your race to feel energized and avoid hitting the famous “wall.”

-Gummies, bars, jelly beans, and even solid food, depending on your preferences, can be calculated for your fueling strategy.
+Depending on your preferences, gummies, bars, jelly beans, and even solid food can be calculated for your fueling strategy.
+Just make sure you get enough carbs in to top off those glycogen stores.

 As for hydration, if you want to be accurate, you can take a sweat test to calculate the amount of water you sweat per hour.
-Just make sure when you take the test, you are performing it in similar conditions to your race, so your sweat rate will be the same.
+When you take the test, just make sure you are performing it in conditions similar to your race so your sweat rate will be the same.

-Whatever your result may be, sip, and don’t chug your hydration as you run to avoid any tummy trouble.
+Whatever your result, sip and don’t chug your hydration as you run to avoid any tummy trouble.ย

 Practice your fueling and hydration strategy during every long run.
 Therefore, when you get to your race, you have it perfected and know precisely what works for you.